Crocus: Beautiful Flowers, Saffron Spice, and Colchicine

 - unusual bleeding

 If the latter symptoms develop or if any of the symptoms are serious, a doctor should be consulted.
 The effects can arise due to a colchicine overdose as well as a side effect of a normal dose.

 Other signs of a toxic dose of colchicine include slowed breathing and slowed heartbeat.
 In severe poisoning, a person may experience low blood pressure and kidney and liver failure.
 In very severe cases, the heart may stop beating.
 It's important that the medication is stored out of the way of children and pets.

 The Importance of Flowering Plants

 Flowering plants like crocuses can add great beauty and enjoyment to our lives.
-The foods, spices and medicines provided by these plants are additional benefits of their presence on Earth and are very important reasons to protect their existence.
-Like all medications, medicines from plants are chemicals and should be treated with care.
+The foods, spices, and medicines provided by these plants are additional benefits of their presence on Earth and are very important reasons to protect their existence.
+Like all medications, medicines from plants are chemicals that should be treated with care.
 They can be wonderfully helpful when they're used correctly, however.

 © 2015 Linda Crampton